open-guides/og-aws/README.md

 -	**Geographic locations:** AWS has data centers in [about 10 geographic locations](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) (known as **regions**) in Europe, Asia, and North and South America.
 If your infrastructure needs to be in close physical proximity to another service for latency or throughput reasons (for example, latency to an ad exchange), viability of AWS will depend on the location.
 -	⛓**Lock-in:** As you use AWS, it’s important to be aware when you are depending on AWS services that do not have equivalents elsewhere.
 Basic services like virtual servers in EC2 are usually easy to migrate to other vendors, but the more services you use, the more lock-in you have to AWS, and the more difficult it will be to change to other providers in the future.
 It is quite common to mix and match services from different vendors (such as using S3 for storage but a different vendor for serving) and, in larger enterprises, to hybridize between private cloud or on-premises servers and AWS.
 -	**Major customers:** Who uses AWS and Google Cloud?
-	-	AWS’s [list of customers ](https://aws.amazon.com/solutions/case-studies/netflix/)includes a large numbers of mainstream sites, such as Netflix, Pinterest, Spotify, Airbnb, and Yelp.
+	-	AWS’s [list of customers](https://aws.amazon.com/solutions/case-studies/) includes large numbers of mainstream online properties and major brands, such as Netflix, Pinterest, Spotify, Airbnb, Expedia, Yelp, Zynga, Comcast, Nokia, and Bristol-Myers Squibb.
 	-	Google Cloud’s [list of customers](https://cloud.google.com/customers/) is large as well, and includes a few mainstream sites, such as [Snapchat](http://www.businessinsider.com/snapchat-is-built-on-googles-cloud-2014-1), Best Buy, Domino’s, and Sony Music.

 ### Which Services to Use